xmidt-org/docs/content/docs/operating/getting_started/petasos.md

         passingOnly: true
     vnodeCount: 211
 ```
+Where CONSUL_ADDRESS is your Consul DNS record, docker container, or ip address.

 Petasos is now using consul to watch for talarias.

 _**NOTE**_: if you have certs available, change http to https.
 HTTP should never